-The authority board discussed design options for the San Francisco-to-San Jose segment of the line at its meeting yesterday in San Francisco.
+The authority board heard a presentation on design options for the San Francisco-to-San Jose segment of the line at its meeting Thursday in San Francisco.

 A new staff report lists just two design options for the Peninsula segment: one relies on at-grade and aerial structures and another includes tunnels at several portions of the segment.
-Tunneling is still an option for a stretch in San Francisco, in the Burlingame/Millbrae area and in Santa Clara, where a major station is planned.
+Tunneling is still an option for a stretch in San Francisco, in the Burlingame/Millbrae area and in Santa Clara.

 A deep tunnel would "result in critical risks due to ground conditions, have major constructability issues, lengthy construction schedule and substantial cost features," the report said.